ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/forms/README.md

 ## Prerequisite conversion

-The prerequisite query conversion produces a CTE, which will contain the IDs of those subjects relevant for the form.
+The prerequisite query conversion produces a CTE, which will contain the IDs of those entities relevant for the form.
 Because this could be any kind of Query, the CTE might also contain a validity date and converted Selects.
 Take this CTE representing a converted CQExternal as an example: